stub42/pytz/src/README.txt

 >>> isinstance(pytz.NonExistentTimeError(), pytz.InvalidTimeError)
 True

-Although ``localize()`` handles many cases, it is still not possible to handle all.
-In cases where countries change their timezone definitions, cases like the end-of-daylight-saving-time occur with no way of resolving the ambiguity.
-For example, in 1915 Warsaw switched from Warsaw time to Central European time.
+A special case is where countries change their timezone definitions with no daylight savings time switch.
+For example, in 1915 Warsaw switched from Warsaw time to Central European time with no daylight savings transition.
 So at the stroke of midnight on August 5th 1915 the clocks were wound back 24 minutes creating an ambiguous time period that cannot be specified without referring to the timezone abbreviation or the actual UTC offset.
-In this case midnight happened twice, neither time during a daylight saving time period:
+In this case midnight happened twice, neither time during a daylight saving time period. pytz handles this transition by treating the ambiguous period before the switch as daylight savings time, and the ambiguous period after as standard time.

 >>> warsaw = pytz.timezone('Europe/Warsaw')
->>> loc_dt1 = warsaw.localize(datetime(1915, 8, 4, 23, 59, 59), is_dst=False)
+>>> amb_dt1 = warsaw.localize(datetime(1915, 8, 4, 23, 59, 59), is_dst=True)
->>> loc_dt1.strftime(fmt)
+>>> amb_dt1.strftime(fmt)
 '1915-08-04 23:59:59 WMT+0124'
+>>> amb_dt2 = warsaw.localize(datetime(1915, 8, 4, 23, 59, 59), is_dst=False)
+>>> amb_dt2.strftime(fmt)
+'1915-08-04 23:59:59 CET+0100'
->>> loc_dt2 = warsaw.localize(datetime(1915, 8, 5, 00, 00, 00), is_dst=False)
+>>> switch_dt = warsaw.localize(datetime(1915, 8, 5, 00, 00, 00), is_dst=False)
->>> loc_dt2.strftime(fmt)
+>>> switch_dt.strftime(fmt)
 '1915-08-05 00:00:00 CET+0100'
->>> str(loc_dt2 - loc_dt1)
+>>> str(switch_dt - amb_dt1)
 '0:24:01'
+>>> str(switch_dt - amb_dt2)
+'0:00:01'

-The only way of creating a time during the missing 24 minutes is converting from another timezone - because neither of the timezones involved where in daylight saving mode the API simply provides no way to express it:
+The best way of creating a time during an ambiguous time period is by converting from another timezone such as UTC:

 >>> utc_dt = datetime(1915, 8, 4, 22, 36, tzinfo=pytz.utc)
 >>> utc_dt.astimezone(warsaw).strftime(fmt)